LucasJMO/E6Plus/Feats.md

 Benefit: Choose one Ability.
 You gain a permanent +2 bonus to that ability.

-Special: You can gain this feat multiple times, its effects do not stack.
+Special: You can gain this feat up to 6 times, its effects do not stack.
 Each time you take this feat it applies to another ability.

-**Rapid Shot**:

-Benefit: You can get one extra attack per round with a ranged weapon.
-The attack is at your highest base attack bonus, but each attack you make in that round (the extra one and the normal ones) takes a -2 penalty.
-You must use the full attack action to use this feat.

-Special: This feat may be used as a prerequisite for feats or classes requiring the feats Point Blank Shot or Precise Shot